 Be careful, however, to make sure that enough light falls on your subject’s face.
 A good tip is to place them in the shade but then use a reflector to bounce light at their features.

-Think about details and textures that you might want to capture.
+Think about details and textures that you might want to capture in your portraits.
 Soft light will allow details to show while brighter light will pick up texture better.
-Consider your subject and use that knowledge to your advantage.
+Moreover, consider your subject and use that knowledge to your advantage.

 Clashing Isn’t A Bad Thing